Lego The Lord of the Rings (video game): Downloadable content

 Lego Lord of the Rings has four packs of downloadable content (DLC), which were also available with pre-ordering the game.
 The first one includes Sméagol (before he was corrupted as Gollum), Sauron in his Second Age "fair" form (Annatar), and three other characters, and the second one includes characters such as a Mini-Balrog and a Corsair of Umbar.
-The third one includes only tools, such as the Three Elven rings, and a fourth includes a special Faramir and a Barrow-wight.
+The third one includes tools, such as the Three Elven rings, and a fourth includes a special Faramir and a Barrow-wight.
 There is no way to buy the DLC for the PC version of the game.

 Reception

 Lego The Lord of the Rings has received generally positive reviews from critics, mostly praising the story, humour and visuals based on Peter Jackson's Lord of the Rings trilogy.
 GameRankings gave it a score of 82% based on 12 reviews.
 However, the PS Vita version was criticised.